 Trust in digital technologies is an "error"

-Professor Peter Schaber's team from the Ethics Center at the University of Zurich addressed the issue of trust in digitalisation processes and suggests adopting a different stance towards digital technologies.
+Professor Peter Schaber's team from the Ethics Center at the University of Zurich has looked at the issue of trust in digitalisation processes and suggests adopting a different attitude towards digital technologies.

 The processes of digitalisation create uncertainties.
 Nevertheless, we want to benefit from them.
-Trust in technology is therefore central, according to a common argument.
-But can we truly trust digital applications at all?
-The research team led by Prof. Peter Schaber from the Ethics Centre at the University of Zurich asked themselves these and other questions.
+Trust in technology is therefore central, according to a conventional argument.
+But can we really trust digital applications?
+The research team led by Prof. Peter Schaber from the Ethics Centre at the University of Zurich asked itself these questions among others.

-1. Are digital structures such as algorithms trustworthy, and how should we behave towards them if not?
+- Are digital structures such as algorithms trustworthy?
+If not, how should we treat them?

 The most important finding

-The Zurich research team demonstrated that speaking of "digital trust" is a categorical mistake: In the context of things, the concept of 'trust' does not make sense.
-Instead, we should rather strive for the reliability of digital technologies.
+The Zurich research team demonstrated that speaking of ‘digital trust’ is a categorical mistake.
+In the current context, the concept of ‘trust’ does not make sense.
+Instead, we should strive for reliability in digital technologies.

 Regarding the second objective, Professor Peter Schaber's research team focused on the consequences of social media for the functioning of democratic systems.
-"Democratic trust" is defined as the citizens' ability to adopt the perspective of fellow citizens and to communicate their own political position in an understandable manner.
+"Democratic trust" is defined as citizens' ability to understand the perspectives of fellow citizens and to communicate their own political position in an understandable manner.
 Against this backdrop, the researchers were able to demonstrate that digital communication, and social networks in particular, can weaken democratic trust (See: Three main messages).

 Importance for politics and practice